Last updated on January 8th, 2021 at 03:56 pm

 Making Custom Glass Countertops with Clients…A Case Study with Eric and Kelly

-We solve a big problem for our high-end residential and commercial Textured Glass Countertop clients.
+We solve a big problem for our high-end residential and commercial clients…we allow them to participate in making custom Glass Countertops.
 Many are only interested in original works of art for their homes …not reprints or copies.
 They have creative ideas and want them expressed in their decor…right down to the level of details in their glass countertop texture.

 Our high-quality glass countertops are too expensive to not have fun shopping for!